David Ramsay (historian): Military and political service

 During the American Revolutionary War, Ramsay served from 1776 to 1783 as a member of the South Carolina legislature.

 During the Siege of Charleston in 1780, when Charleston was attacked by the British, Ramsay served with the South Carolina militia as a field surgeon.
 He was captured when the British occupied Charleston, and was imprisoned for nearly a year at St. Augustine, Florida, until he was exchanged.

 Ramsay served as a delegate to the Continental Congress from 1782 to 1786.
 In the absence of its chairman, John Hancock, Ramsay served as president pro tempore of the Congress of the Confederation from November 23, 1785 to May 12, 1786.
+He was a candidate for South Carolina's 1st congressional district in 1788, finishing last of three candidates.

-In the 1790s, Ramsay served three terms in the South Carolina Senate, and was its president.
+In the 1790s, Ramsay served three terms in the South Carolina Senate and was its president.
 During this time, Ramsay was nominated to the U.S. Senate, but his nomination was defeated on account of his abolitionist leanings.